-* Liquid sodium density is assumed here to 820 kg/m3 (~550 degree C).
-Only the volume of vertical and horizontal part of the leak paths is considered (volume of the bends is excluded).

-In this benchmark analysis, each of the leak path being opened at a certain interval in advance was assumed as the calculation condition, and the amount of sodium ejected onto the top shield was compared.
+In this benchmark analysis, each of the leak path being opened at a certain width in advance was assumed as the calculation condition, and the amount of sodium ejected onto the top shield was compared.
 In reality, ordinary plugs including roof slab are fixed with bolts, and rotating plugs are often fixed with freeze seals and then prevention measures for the missile are taken.
-Therefore, even if the pressure increases in the reactor vessel, the plug will not move upward unless the pressure exceeds the weight of the plug and the force of the bolt and a leak path onto the top shield will not open.
+Therefore, even if the pressure increases in the reactor vessel, the plugs will not move upward nor open the leak path onto the top shield unless the pressure exceeds the weight of the plug and the force of the bolt.
 In order to evaluate this effect, it is necessary to analyse the dynamic response of the plugs.

+In this benchmark analysis, design clearances (as built) of the leak path were used.
+This clearance may vary with aging or sodium mist deposition onto the path wall.
+These effects probably result in narrowing the leak paths and are better to be considered.

 CONCLUSIONS

-Four institutions participating in this CRP conducted benchmark analysis of sodium ejection.
-In the analysis using a common pressure history, the results of the analysis of each institution were in good agreement.
-This indicates that the variation in modelling for this task is small, and that the analysis accuracy of the analysis method of each institution is almost the same.
-The amount of sodium ejected onto the top shield calculated in reference case will be utilized in WP-3 as input for sodium combustion calculation.
+Four institutions participating in this CRP conducted benchmark analyses of sodium ejection.
+In the analyses using a common pressure history (reference case), the results of the analysis of each institution were in good agreement.
+This indicates that the variation in modelling for this task is small, and that the accuracy of the analysis methods of each institution are almost the same.
+The amount of sodium ejected onto the top shield calculated in reference case is conservatively approximated to be 350 kg and will be utilized in WP-3 as input for primary system/containment system interface source term calculation and sodium combustion calculation.

-According to the results of the parameter analysis performed here, the difference in the input pressure had the greatest effect on the amount of sodium ejected.
-It was also confirmed that the loss coefficient of the flow path also had a certain effect.
+According to the results of the parameter analyses performed here, the change of parameters regarding uncertainty, such as input pressure, outlet pressure, cross-sectional area, and loss coefficient bring about the change of leaked mass in the range of several tens of %.

-It is assumed that the leak path is filled with sodium as the initial condition in all institutions in this benchmark analysis.
-This ignores the calculation of the transients that sodium is filling into the leak path.
-In reality, the sodium enters into the gaps between the plugs after the sodium slug impacts on the lower surface of the top shield, and after the gap capacity being filled with the sodium, it outflows onto the top shield.
-Considering the volume of the leak path, sodium was not ejected under common pressure conditions, and the ejection amount was about 75 kg even in the case of the pressure parameter case.
+It is assumed in this benchmark analysis that the leak paths have already opened and filled with sodium as the initial condition in all the institutions.
+This ignores the transients that sodium flows into the leak paths between the plugs.
+In reality, the sodium flows into the leak paths after the sodium slug impacts on the lower surface of the top shield, and only after the leak paths being filled with the sodium, it outflows onto the top shield.
+Considering the volume of the leak paths, sodium is not ejected onto the top shield if we use a common pressure history, and the ejection amount is about 75 kg even in the case of the JAEA pressure parameter case.

 Ordinary plugs including roof slab are fixed with bolts, and rotating plugs are often fixed with freeze seals and then prevention measures for them being missile are taken.
-Therefore, even if the pressure increases in the reactor vessel, the plug will not move upward unless the pressure exceeds the weight of the plug and the force of the bolt and a leak path onto the top shield will not open.
+Therefore, even if the pressure increases in the reactor vessel, the plugs will not move upward nor open the leak paths onto the top shield unless the pressure exceeds the weight of the plugs and the force of the bolts.
 In order to evaluate this effect, it is necessary to analyse the dynamic response of the plugs.

 Abbreviations